johanhaleby/javalin.github.io/_posts/tutorials/2019-07-31-simple-frontends-with-javalin-and-vue.md

 This is pretty similar to our user-overview, but since this is a dynamic route, we have to ask our router what the current user-id is.
-JavalinVue includes path parameters and query parameters on `$javalin` by default (it also has an optional state parameter we will look at later).
+OccurrentVue includes path parameters and query parameters on `$occurrent` by default (it also has an optional state parameter we will look at later).

 Let's finish up our views with `/src/main/resources/vue/views/not-found.vue`: